Ferioda/SDP_Project/Documentation.md

 <h1>Parallel Graph Coloring</h1>

-This project investigates the implementation of several parallel algorithms for graph coloring and compares them to a well-known sequential algorithm in terms of time and memory.
+This project addresses the implementation of three parallel algorithms for graph coloring and compares them to a well-known sequential algorithm in terms of time and memory.

 # Introduction to graph coloring
-In discrete mathematics, a graph is a structure consists of nodes called “Vertices” and links between these nodes called “Edges”.
+A graph is a structure consists of nodes called “Vertices” and links between these nodes called “Edges”.
 There are two main types of a graph, which are undirected graph and directed graphs, where an edge between 2 vertices has a direction.
-However, in our scope we focus only on undirected graphs.

 Graph components such as vertex or edge can have a label and the process of assigning label to an edge or vertex is called “Graph Labeling” and a label is traditionally represented by an integer.
 In our project, we focus on vertex labeling only and the labels we are assigning are colors, then the process is called “Vertices Coloring” or generally “Graph Coloring”.